-KEY RISKS RISK MITIGATION/CONTROLS IN PLACE LIKELIHOOD MPACT RESIDUAL RISK ACTIONS RECOMMENDED BY WHEN BY WHOM RISK OWNER DIRECTORATE 25 The outcome of the EU court ruling on the Matzak case relating to on-call arrangements in Belgium has a detrimental impact on caption provides provides and/or The case looked at the applicability of Working Time in connection with the Belgian Fire Service and their version of On Call Controls.
+KEY RISKS RISK MITIGATION/CONTROLS IN PLACE LIKELIHOOD MPACT RESIDUAL ACTIONS RECOMMENDED BY WHEN ВҮ WHOM RISK OWNER DIRECTORATE relating to on-call arrangements in Belgium has a detrimental impact on The case looked at the applicability of Working Time in connection with the Belgian Fire Service and their version of On Call Controls.
 Legal opinion is being sought in connection with the case to identify its impact in the UK.
 On more detailed examination, the case was not directly applicable to the UK, the issue in question was also resolved before further consideration by the Belgium Courts.
-5 The issue has been raised at national level and appropriate guidance is awaited 30/09/2019 DoPD DoPD People & Development 26 and services, following We are continuing to monitor any trends in terms of this, with a view to identifying the extent of any impact.
+2 5 10 The issue has been raised at national level and appropriate guidance is awaited 30/09/2019 DoPD DoPD People & Development 26 and services, following We are continuing to monitor any trends in terms of this, with a view to identifying the extent of any impact.
 If costs increase significantly in the short term we will need to drawdown reserves in order to deliver a balanced budget.
 We have not seen any evidence that the availability of essential goods/services has been affected at this moment in time.
-3 4 12 Continue to monitor impact 30/09/2019 HoProc DoCS Corporate Services 27 Increase in costs associat Following a High Court decision on the pensionability of allowances, which provides a different interpretation to both the historical basis and to previous decisions of the Pensions Ombudsman, the pensionability of various allowances will change with associated cost implications.
+3 4 12 Continue to monitor impact 30/09/2019 HoProc DoCS Corporate Services Increase in costs associated with changes to pensionability of allowances Following a High Court decision on the pensionability of allowances, which provides a different interpretation to both the historical basis and to previous decisions of the Pensions Ombudsman, the pensionability of various allowances will change with associated cost implications.
 The position is unclear and the fire service (including LFRS) is awaiting guidance from the LGE.
-Issues to be determined include:- • What is the correct interpretation • The impact in respect of each of the three pension schemes • Does backdating apply • How to treat both employee and employer contributions • The position of representative bodies on this 4 4 16 Continue to monitor guidance 31/12/2019 DoPD DoPD People & Development • HIGH 27 MEDIUM MEDIUM/LOW LOW 17 5 3 27 ores celihood Impact 5 Certain, see next sheet Minor, see next sheet 4 3 2 1 Very Likely, see next sheet Likely, see next sheet Unlikely, see next sheet Rare, see next sheet Noticeable, see next sheet Significant, see next sheet Critical, see next sheet Catastrophic, see next sheet
+Issues to be determined include:- • What is the correct interpretation • The impact in respect of each of the three pension schemes • Does backdating apply • How to treat both employee and employer contributions • The position of representative bodies on this 4 4 16 Continue to monitor guidance 31/12/2019 DoPD DoPD People & Development 28 Discontinued or long term malfunction in the KPI management software product (CORVU) Close contract management with the provider to ensure that the product remains functional and fit for purpose.
+Staff member will lead responsibility is highly trained in the product and can carryout some maintenance in order to support functionality.
+Some alternative work arounds identified that will be resource intensive and may not provide the existing quality of data and subsequent analysis.
+3 2 6 Continue to review the systems utilised in the sector and comparable users in order to identify a replacement product in a timely manner.
+Carryout a review of alternative work solutions in order to ensure that CFA Performance reports and Service Delivery District level reports remain deliverable.
+Priorities the upskilling of the new GIS / analyst to reduce the single point of failure risk.
+01/042020 HoSDD DoSP Strategy and Planning 28 Į I 1 HIGH MEDIUM MEDIUM/LOW 2 17 6

+CORPORATE RISK REGISTER Jul 19

+KEY RISKS RISK MITIGATION/CONTROLS IN PLACE LIKELIHOOD IMPACT RESIDUAL RISK ACTIONS RECOMMENDED BY WHEN BY WHOM RISK OWNER DIRECTORATE

+LOW 3

+cores kelihood Impact : 28

+5 Minor, see next sheet

+4 3 ., .,, Noticeable, see next sheet Significant, see next sheet

+- Significant, see next sheet Critical, see next sheet Catastrophic, see next sheet Likely, see next sheet

+Unlikely, see next sheet

+Rare, see next sheet